Carey Olsen Starting Point Guides are intended as a general introduction and guide to different aspects of Jersey employment law.

 Starting a business in Jersey (or relocating one here from another jurisdiction) is relatively straightforward, particularly compared to some other jurisdictions.
 However, there are some key issues of which you should be aware.

-Whilst there are a wide range of ownership structures in Jersey (including sole traders, partnerships and limited partnerships), the majority of businesses in Jersey elect to trade through a company structure which has limited liability.
+The majority of businesses in Jersey elect to trade through a company structure which has limited liability.

 The key legislation governing companies in Jersey is the Companies (Jersey) Law 1991 (the "CJL").